Our thinking

 The EU AI Act classifies AI systems, and imposes requirements, according to different levels of risk:

-• Limited risk: AI systems that present “limited” risk include those that directly interact with natural persons (e.g., chatbots), emotion recognition systems, biometric categorization systems, and AI systems that generate "deep fakes" (i.e., audio or visual content that appears genuine, even though it is created by an AI system) are required to disclose the fact that the content has been artificially generated or manipulated.18 The transparency obligations imposed on deployers of these AI systems do not apply where the use is authorized by law to detect, prevent, investigate and prosecute criminal offenses.
-If the content is "evidently" an artistic, creative, satirical, fictional analogous work or program, these obligations are limited to the disclosure of existence of "deep fakes" in an appropriate manner that does not hamper the display or environment of the work.19
+• Limited risk: AI systems that present "limited" risk include those that directly interact with natural persons (e.g., chatbots), emotion recognition systems, biometric categorization systems, and AI systems that generate "deep fakes" (i.e., audio or visual content that appears genuine, even though it is created by an AI system).
+These systems are required to disclose the fact that the content has been artificially generated or manipulated.20 The transparency obligations imposed on deployers of these AI systems do not apply where the use is authorized by law to detect, prevent, investigate and prosecute criminal offenses.
+If the content is "evidently" an artistic, creative, satirical, fictional analogous work or program, these obligations are limited to the disclosure of existence of "deep fakes" in an appropriate manner that does not hamper the display or environment of the work.21

 The AI Liability Directive does not directly govern the risks posed by AI systems.